See Spot Go

 Once I quit for nearly six years.
 From about 1990 to 1996.
 I “dropped in” to my local university–thought I might as well get make a real contribution to society—and ended up at grad school at Harvard.
 I sold my Hasselblad, sold my Leica—the gear I purchased with great determination working minimum wage jobs.
 I had no camera.

 I finished my undergrad degree in three and a half years while working part-time at a camera store.
-At the Kennedy School, they assigned almost a thousand pages of readings the first week.
+At the Kennedy School, they assigned almost a thousand pages of readings in the first week.
 It was a busy time.
 My mind was occupied.
 I didn’t think about photography much.

 But that changed in the summer of 1996.
 I remember it, walking through Harvard Yard, crossing in front of the steps of Widener Library.
 I looked over at a clump of foliage, a bit of grass, and it hit me, it jumped out at me.
 It was an image, sort of frozen there for a second or two.
 They kept coming, relentlessly.
 At a camera flea market I bought a Crown Graphic, a cheap 4×5.
 I put it away, in a closet.
 Then one night, late at night, I made my first image–a flower on Polaroid film, illuminated with a moving flashlight.
 The first image in years and years.